stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 - A BMCEventSubscription resource represents a subscription to the events generated by a specific BMC.
-- Ironic will manage configuring the subscription, using a new API for managing them.
+- Ironic will manage configuring the subscription using a new API for managing them.
-- The BMCEventSubscription with maintain a reference to a BareMetalHost.
+- The BMCEventSubscription will maintain a reference to a BareMetalHost.
-- The BMCEventSubscription will maintain a reference to the ironic subscription ID.
+- The BMCEventSubscription will maintain a reference to the Ironic subscription ID.
 - The BMCEventSubscription will allow injection of headers using a headerRef to a secret, for example to provide basic auth credentials.
-- The baremetal-operator binary will be expanded to include 2 reconcilers, with dedicated controller/reconcile loops for BareMetalHost and BMCEventSubscriptions.
+- The baremetal-operator binary will be expanded to include 2 reconcilers with dedicated controller/reconcile loops for BareMetalHost and BMCEventSubscriptions.

 ### Open Questions